Iowa Traffic Engineering Assistance Program (TEAP)

 Type of approval required

-An Iowa DOT district staff recommendation and approval of the
+An Iowa DOT district staff recommendation and approval of the Traffic and Safety Bureau is required.

 Average length of time for acceptance decision